nomansadiq11/devops-utils/wordpress/installation.md

 ### Containerization

-we can run wordpress on Kubernetes locally we can use docker
+- we can run wordpress on Kubernetes
+- locally we can use docker for development